After a shift in offensive philosophy, the Seahawks’ winning formula was on full display vs. the Rams

 The Seahawks finished with 95 yards on 24 carries against a Rams defense that came into the game ranked No. 1 in the NFL in yards allowed and No. 2 in efficiency.
 Wilson was 20 of 32 for 225 yards with the one touchdown pass to Hollister.
 Most important to Carroll, Wilson didn’t turn the ball over.

 The score was tied 6-6 at halftime, and the Seahawks had their offensive breakthrough to start the third quarter.
-On third-and-8, in a vintage improvisational moment from the quarterback, Wilson scrambled away from pressure and found receiver David Moore in front of the Seattle sideline for a 45-yard gain, the signature play of the game for the offense — and a signature play of the season.
+On third-and-eight, in a vintage improvisational moment from the quarterback, Wilson scrambled away from pressure and found receiver David Moore in front of the Seattle sideline for a 45-yard gain, the signature play of the game for the offense — and a signature play of the season.

 “There’s no doubt, that was the play,” Carroll said.
 “Because we hadn’t had a bust-out play that changed field position.
 And it was a special play by Russ and the throw, and then the catch by David staying in bounds — every part of that was great.”